zenobio93/seat-docs/docs/installation_guides/debian.md

 Create the www directory using `mkdir /var/www`, then move into it with `cd /var/www` and download SeAT using `composer create-project eveseat/seat --no-dev --stability=beta`.

-Next, we will add a dedicated user for security reasons and in order to distinguish SeAT processes easier.
+Next, we will add a dedicated user for security reasons and in to help us distinguish SeAT processes easier.

 ```
 adduser --group --no-create-home --system --disabled-login seat